 - No new statements will be issued by the Local Authority.
-Statements have been replaced by Education, Health and Care plans (EHC Plans) which can be used to support children from birth to 25 years. - School Action and School Action Plus have been replaced by one school based category of need known as 'Special Education Needs Support' (SENS).
-All children are closely monitored, and their progress tracked each term.
-Those at SENS are additionally tracked by the SENDCO. - There are four broad categories of SEND: communication and interaction, cognition and learning, social, emotional and mental health, physical and sensory. - Schools will work more closely with parents and children to ensure they consider the child's own views and the parent's aspirations for their child.
+Statements have been replaced by Education, Health and Care plans (EHC Plans) which can be used to support children from birth to 25 years. - School Action and School Action Plus have been replaced by one school based category of need known as 'Special Education Needs Support' (SEND Support).
+All children are closely monitored, and their progress tracked each term. - There are four broad categories of SEND: communication and interaction, cognition and learning, social, emotional and mental health, physical and sensory. - Schools will work more closely with parents and children to ensure they consider the child's own views and the parent's aspirations for their child.
 Parents will be invited to be involved at every stage of planning and reviewing SEND provision for their child. - All children will benefit from 'Quality First Teaching'.
 This means that all teachers assess, plan and teach all children at the level which allows them to make progress with their learning, in addition to implementing focused interventions to target particular skills.